nogibjj/week4-mini-zg105/README.md

 [![CI](https://github.com/Jason-Guo1999/IDS706-Python-Template/actions/workflows/main.yml/badge.svg)](https://github.com/Jason-Guo1999/IDS706-Python-Template/actions/workflows/main.yml)
 # IDS706-Week3-MiniProj
 In this mini project, I read students' scores from data.csv.
 Then used Pplars to analysis the data and created data visualization by main.py.
 The output shows the distribution of input data.csv file.
+The lib.py file stores code shared by main.ipynb and test_main.ipynb.
+The generate.py is used to generate class_grades.csv